-You can get osteoarthritis (OA) with or without the factors below.
-But the more factors you have, the greater your chances of getting OA.
-If you have many factors, ask your doctor what you can do to lower your risk.
+You can have a lipid disorder with or without the risk factors listed below.
+But the more you have, the greater the chances of getting it.
+If you have many risk factors, ask your doctor what you can do to lower your risk.

 Lipid disorders are linked to poor lifestyle habits.
 This can come from:

 - Not getting enough exercise.
 Exercise helps lower bad and raise good cholesterol.